bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 aws_secret_access_key = <YOUR_AWS_SECRET>
 ```

-Clone this terraform example repo into your workspace
+Clone your terraform project to the workspace, or if you dont have anny, you can use this terraform example repository:

 > `git clone https://github.com/pvarentsov/terraform-aws-free-tier /home/project/aws-example`